 Sat-Sun: 10:00-13:00 (including selected fiesta days)

-The Tourist Info Office is based in the church square right in the centre of the old town, next to the steps that drop down through the archway into the lower square known as Plaça del Baix.
+The Tourist Information Office is based in the church square right in the centre of the old town, next to the steps that drop down through the archway into the lower square known as Plaça del Baix.
 The office will be able to provide advice of what to do and see in Xàbia whilst it also offers maps and brochures.
 The staff speak many languages, including English.
-During the COVID-19 health crisis, it also provides QR codes on a board outside the door to access digital copies of many of the available brochures.
+There are also QR codes on a board outside the door to access digital copies of many of the available brochures.

 There is a weekly market on Thursday mornings which is spread across several locations throughout the old town.
 On the Plaza de la Constitución you’ll find fruit and vegetables as well as clothes, hats, decorations, kitchen utensils, bathrooms accessories and souvenirs.
 Down on Placeta del Convent one can buy olives and nuts, hams and eggs, flowers and other plants.
-There are also stalls in the Plaza de la Marina Alta (post office) and around the ancient church in the very heart of the village.
+There are also stalls in the Plaza de la Marina Alta (post office).
 The best time to visit is from around 10.00am; everyone starts packing down at around 2.00pm, earlier in the winter months.
 And if it’s raining?
 Well, it’s almost certainly cancelled.

 Mon-Fri: 08:00-14:00 / 17:00-20:00